Technical Assistance to Increase Tobacco Cessation

 Records

-Financial records, supporting documents, statistical records, and all other records pertinent to the grant program must be kept readily available for review by personnel authorized to examine PHS grant accounts.
+Financial records, supporting documents, statistical records, and all other records pertinent to the grant program must be kept readily available for review by personnel authorized to examine HHS grant accounts.
 Financial records, supporting documentation, statistical records, and all other records pertinent to an award shall be retained for a minimum of 3 years, or until completion and resolution of any audit in process or pending resolution.
-In all cases records must be retained until resolution of any audit questions.
-Property records must be retained in accordance with 45 CFR 92.42 requirements.
+In all cases records must be retained until resolution of any audit questions in accordance with 2 CFR ?200, as codified in 45 CFR ?75.
+Property records must be retained in accordance with HHS Grants Policy Statement requirements.

 Other Assistance Considerations